Linkert DC Carb Overhaul

 Article by Mark Trotta

 The Linkert Model DC is a side-float, tube-type carburetor, found primarily on 1950s and 1960s Harley-Davidson Big-Twins, Sportsters, and Servi-cars.
 It's a simple design with a venturi, discharge nozzle, adjustable high and low speed nozzles, and a fixed jet.
-The only two moving parts are the float assembly and the throttle shaft and disc.
+The only two moving parts are the float assembly and the throttle shaft.

 Early Harley Sportsters (1957-1965) came from the factory with a Linkert DC carb.
-They were replaced by the Tillotson carb in 1966, which was replaced by the Bendix carb in 1969/1970.
+It was replaced by a Tillotson carb in 1966.

 Linkert DC Carburetor Models